matthelliwell2/node-pipes/documentation/examples/1-SimpleSynchronousRoute.md

 const testProducer = new DirectProducer<number>()
 ```

-Note that the producer is strongly typed, so you know that it will always produce a particuarly type of message, in this case, a number.
+Note that the producer is strongly typed, so you know that it will always produce a message with the specified type of body, in this case, a number.

 We want to do something with the numbers.
 As this is an example, we will double each number so let's define a function that takes a number and doubles it